University of Pennsylvania Museum – Virtual Tour

-The museum’s collection house an extensive collection of statuary, mummies, and reliefs.
+The museum’s collection house an extensive collection of sculptures, mummies, and reliefs.
 The museum also houses Egyptian columns and a 13-ton granite Sphinx of Ramesses II and a significant Papyrus collection.

-The Chinese collection includes some of the finest Chinese sculpture in America, including reliefs of Emperor Tang Taizong’s six horses which he used to unify China during the Tang Dynasty.
+The Chinese collection includes some of the finest Chinese sculptures in America, including the reliefs of Emperor Tang Taizong’s six horses, which he used to unify China during the Tang Dynasty.

 South America Collection